Debanjan-C/Data_602/README.md

 ### Data
 Dataset: https://www.kaggle.com/teertha/ushealthinsurancedataset
-The individual who was using this Dataset in Kaggle was trying to predict the premium prices in the entire USA considering the different factors
+The individual who was using this Dataset in Kaggle was trying to predict the premium prices of individuals throughout the U.S.

 Columns:
 - age,